4th grade language arts

 240 Words Kids Need to Know

-240 Vocabulary Words Kids Need to Know from Scholastic is another workbook I chose for M. because I felt the need to add extra vocabulary practice.
+240 Vocabulary Words Kids Need to Know from Scholastic is another workbook I chose for Marc because I felt the need to add extra vocabulary practice.

-I didn’t want to overdo the vocabulary part since M. reads a lot already and he is doing great in the vocabulary department.
+I didn’t want to overdo the vocabulary part since he reads a lot already and he is doing great in the vocabulary department.

 This workbook introduces new words but also covers synonyms, antonyms, compound words, homophones, homographs and much more.